 Yes ask what your church can do for you- but jump right in and ask, “Now what can I do for the Lord, for this church?
 What can I do to assist in these services, on the boards and committees, on the upkeep of this building?
 In these bible studies, in these socials (when we have them again!)
 In short: “Lord what wilt Thou have me to do?”
 Amen!

-Note from the Peace Doctor: If you're looking for peace for yourself, we hope you will visit our home page before leaving us.
-The Web for sure is loaded with information concerning every imaginable field.
-Above is an article we hope will be helpful for peace seekers and those who follow peace articles.
+Note from the Peace Doctor: If you're interested in peace for yourself, please drop by our home page before leaving us.
+The Web certainly is loaded with help regarding every imaginable field.
+The foregoing is an article we thought might be interesting for peace lovers and those who like to read peace news.